 Does Travel Insurance Cover Covid-19?

-The policy coverage of Covid-19 varies by insurance providers.
+The policy coverage for Covid-19 varies by the insurance provider.
 Many are including it in their insurance, often because it’s mandated by a particular country or region.
 For instance, the European Schengen Area has made it mandatory for travelers to have insurance that covers Covid-19, the illness caused by the new coronavirus.

 However, different scenarios can affect the coverage.
 You may get have a plan that includes emergency medical coverage, medical treatment, medical evacuation coverage, or initial trip payment.

 For example, your travel insurance plan may cover your traveling expenses if you had to cancel plans because of testing positive for coronavirus.
 But you may not receive trip cancellation insurance coverage as a result of Covid-19.

 Similarly, you may not be covered for any medical bills incurred by contracting coronavirus if you traveled against government advice.
 So it really comes down to nitty-gritty details about Covid-19 coverage that you have to look out for.

 Travel insurance is very important if you have any pre-existing medical conditions.
 Even if you think your pre-existing condition is pretty much in control, you have existing insurance, or you believe that you are medically stable, you don’t want to take any unnecessary risk.